 Along the journey, you’ll meet a cast of characters from the conductor to singing chefs.
 Check out my full review of the experience here.

 This is another one that sells out, so get your tickets ASAP.
-The train runs on select days beginning November 22 until December 29, 2019.
+The train runs on select days from the end of November until the end of December.

 As for what to do once Christmas is over, check out this fantastic winter in the Rockies guide.